tips raspberry pi beginner

 Then select your Geographic area and your nearest City to set the correct timezone.

-Get the root privileges
+Get administrator privileges

 Debian, and so Raspberry Pi OS, tries to prevent the users from using the root account.